Data standardization for robust lip sync: RELATED WORK

 \textbf{Lip sync and ASD}.
 For lip sync, SyncNet \cite{chung2017lip} is a reliable baseline.
 PerfectMatch \cite{perfectMatch} enhances performance by introducing a multi-way matching approach.
 With regard to ASD, diverse viewpoints exist.
 The most widely used AVA dataset \cite{AVA2020} just demands the association of audio and visual data, whereas the more recent ASW dataset \cite{ASW2021} requires the synchronization of two modalities, which excludes instances like dub-subbed movies.
-Since lip motions and dubbings are unlikely to match, in this paper, we resolve to the latter.
+As it would be impossible to handle dubbings using the lip motion cue alone, advanced relational modeling \cite{Kopuklu_2021_ICCV} is required.
+Hence, we resolve to the ASW.